Skip to main content

 Federal Violations

-• Federal facilities: 1-10 years federal prison
+• Federal buildings: 1 to 10 years in federal prison

 Oregon State Violations